xiwang129/GPS_PINO/README.md

 # Generalized Lie Symmetries in Physics-Informed Neural Operators
 This repository contains the official implementation of Generalized Lie Symmetries in Physics-Informed Neural Operators.
-This repository is build upon PINO [[link](https://github.com/neuraloperator/physics_informed  )]
+This repository is built on PINO [[link](https://github.com/neuraloperator/physics_informed  )]

 **Main Idea**